jimboca/ISYHelper/README.md

 ## Download and configure
 Currently there is no installation processes, you must download to try it.
 Also, the python modules listed in the "To Do" section must be installed.

+- Create a directory where you want to store it:
+  - mkdir isyhelper
+  - cd isyhelper
 - git clone https://github.com/jimboca/ISYHelper
 - git clone https://github.com/jimboca/PyISY
 - git clone https://github.com/jimboca/fauxmo